vertica/VerticaPy/docs/source/chart_gallery_guide.rst

 The Chart Gallery offers various parameters to customize your visualizations.
 Two important parameters to understand are:

-1. `h` (Bar Bin Interval): In 1D and 2D graphics, `h` represents the bar bin interval.
+1. ``h`` (Bar Bin Interval): In 1D and 2D graphics, ``h`` represents the bar bin interval.
 VerticaPy automatically computes this value, but you can also choose it based on your data characteristics.

 2. `max_cardinality`: This parameter controls the maximum number of categories to display in charts.
 Understanding how to set this parameter is crucial for creating informative visualizations.

-Bar Bin Interval: `h`
+Bar Bin Interval: ``h``
 ~~~~~~~~~~~~~~~~~~~~~

-`h` is a crucial parameter as it determines how numerical columns are binned.
-In our example, we can bin 'score1' and 'score2'.
+``h`` is a crucial parameter as it determines how numerical columns are binned.
+In our example, we can bin ``score1`` and ``score2``.
 If no values are entered, VerticaPy will use methods like Sturges and Freedman Diaconis to determine the bin size for these two numerical features.
 Alternatively, you can specify a tuple (h1, h2) to set custom bin sizes.

 .. code-block:: python